falcoframework/Falco.Datastar/README.md

 ## _When to `$`_

 You may have noticed in the sample code that the `$` is used in some places, but not others.
-At first, it might be confusing when a `$` is required, but it really isn't all that complicated when you think of it as either being a signal path or an expression.
+At first, it might be confusing when a `$` is required, but it really isn't all that complicated when you think of it as either being a signal path or not.

 The `$` symbol is a shorthand to get the value of the signal (e.g. `$count` -> `count.value`), so when the `$` is elided, you are referring to the signal directly.
 [`Ds.bind signalPath`](#dsbind--data-bind) is two-way binding to the signal, so it requires the signal path, no `$`.